To live will be an awfully big adventure. – Peter Pan

 I sign in and immediately I am first in line for the laundry and a shower.
 I share my load with ‘Huckleberry’ and snag a T-shirt and pair of shorts from the hiker box to wear while my clothes wash.
 It does take a fair amount of scrubbing to get the dirt off my feet, and I’m unsuccessful when it comes to the toe nails, but I feel like a million bucks.

 We are invited to use our own little building where our resupply packages are stored, the hiker box is handily located and a giant tupperware of homemade chocolate chip cookies greets us.
 Comfy chairs abound and plenty of sockets for us to charge our phones and batteries.
 They even offer three meals per day and a special spot to camp on the lake.
 This Adventist camp is absolutely fantastic.

-I charged up, ate far too much, talked to Richard, posted a visual-audio essay for my patrons and put my feet up before deciding to venture a few miles out to just below Lava Rocks so I can catch it at the coolest part of the day.
+I charged up, eat far too much, talk to Richard, post a visual-audio essay for my patrons and put my feet up before deciding to venture a few miles out to just below Lava Rocks so I can catch it at the coolest part of the day.

 Before heading out, I get beta on what’s ahead from a group of filthy guys – it will be dirty, they promise.
 Also, no water, so I fill four liters, about eight pounds added to five-days food.
 I am loaded down!